bratikov/percona-everest-php-client/docs/Api/DatabaseClusterApi.md

 updateDatabaseCluster($namespace, $name, $databaseCluster): \Everest\Model\DatabaseCluster
 ```

-Replace the specified database cluster
+Update database cluster

-Replace the specified database cluster
+This API updates a database cluster specified by the `name` and `namespace`.

 ### Example